allrob23/pymop-artifacts-rv/pymop/README.md

 ### Command-line option 2:

---specs: Specifies which specifications to use in the test run.
+`--specs`: Specifies which specifications to use in the test run.

 ```bash
 pytest tests --specs=SPEC1,SPEC2